 - Do not wait until the pain is severe to ask for your medicine.
 Tell caregivers if your pain does not decrease.
 The medicine may not work as well at controlling your pain if you wait too long to take it.

 - Pain medicine can make you dizzy or sleepy.
 Prevent falls by calling a caregiver when you want to get out of bed or if you need help.

 - MRI: This scan uses powerful magnets and a computer to take pictures of your tumor and the area around it.
 An MRI may be used to look at the organs, blood vessels, nerves, and bones around your tumor.
 It may also help to learn what type of tumor you have.
 You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.